 As a famous headmistress at an elite boarding school once exhorted the young students in her charge, “function in disaster and finish in style.”

-Whether he decides on a Senate run or not, Mitt Romney has done neither.We value your comments!
-Please weigh in on our comment section below.
+Whether he decides on a Senate run or not, Mitt Romney has done neither.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com